Things to do in Cleveland, OH

 Explore all the things to do in Cleveland below while planning your next Ohio getaway.

 Cleveland Browns Stadium (36 miles) - Cheer on the area's NFL team, the Cleveland Browns, at the downtown stadium.
 You'll want to come early to take part in the Browns Backyard Bash, the only official tailgate party prior to each Browns home game.
 Featuring entertainment, games, food and great offers from the Browns corporate partners, the party starts two hours prior to kickoff.
-You'll also want to plan a visit to Brownstown, a unique entertainment complex offering a combination of shopping and entertainment.
+You'll also want to plan a visit to Brownstown, a unique entertainment complex offering a combination of shopping, entertainment and other things to do in Cleveland, OH.

 Cleveland Museum of Natural History (31.9 miles) - This innovative museum features everything from a planetarium, live animal programs and a hands-on learning center to a dinosaur exhibit and display of approximately 3.2-million-year-old "Lucy," one of the oldest skeletons of humanity's earliest ancestors.